EdTech 2021-2022 18 months

 Documentation Is Future You's Best Friend

-As a solo dev, there's no one else to ask.
-Comprehensive documentation meant I could context-switch between services without losing days.
+As a solo dev, there's no one else to ask. thorough documentation meant I could context-switch between services without losing days.

 The Solo Backend Challenge